Select the composition from which to make a movie in the Project panel, and then do one of the following to add the composition to the render queue:

 See Output modules and output module settings and Encoding and compression options for movies.

 When an output name and location have been set, and render settings and an output module have been selected, the entry in the Render column automatically becomes selected (shown by a check mark), and the status changes to Queued.
 The status Queued means that the render item is in the render queue.Obs!

 Press Caps Lock before you start rendering to prevent the Composition panel from displaying rendered frames.
 By not updating the Composition panel, After Effects requires less time to process simple render items with many frames.

 Rendering a composition into a movie can take a few seconds or many hours, depending on the composition’s frame size, quality, complexity, and compression method.
-As After Effects renders the item, you are unable to work in the program.
-An audio alert indicates when rendering is complete.
+To fasten the process, use Multi-Frame Rendering.

 See this tutorial to learn how to use the render queue to export files.

 When rendering of a render item is complete, it remains in the Render Queue panel with its status changed to Done until you remove the item from the Render Queue panel.
 You cannot rerender a completed item, but you can duplicate it to create a new item in the queue with the same settings or with new settings.